jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But it's all bullshit.

 Despite Left/Right yelling matches, neither ideology is your enemy.
 Because neither is your hero.
 The pundits, columnists, and reporters on CNN, Fox News, and countless newspapers only care to send you one-way messages to tune-in, protest, or donate.
 The media tricks you.
 They say their ideological purity will hold the government accountable to their "good" ideology.
-But, both sides only want you to keep watching their Left/Right circus.
+But, both sides only want you to keep watching the Left/Right circus.
 They treat you like a bystander in your own society.

 Galileo, George Washington, and Luke Skywalker reached for the power of new technology.
 So, why shouldn't you?
 Even more important, why shouldn't the middle-class?
 Isn't our healthcare, infrastructure, and especially our pandemic preparation, worthy of upgrades?